doriordan/skuber/docs/GUIDE.md

 - Pass a K8SConfiguration object directly as a parameter to the `k8sInit` call.
 The configuration object has the same information as a kubeconfig file - in fact, the kubeconfig file is deserialised into a K8SConfiguration object.
 The unit tests have an example of a K8SConfiguration object being parsed from an input stream that contains the data in kubeconfig file format.

-Auth tyoes currently implemented include *no auth* (the default), *bearer token* and *basic auth*.
+Auth types currently implemented include *no auth* (the default), *bearer token* and *basic auth*.
 Client certificate authentication is not yet implemented.
-The use of SSL (i.e. using a `https://...` cluster URL) requires the server cert to be in the Java trust store unless your configuration sets the insecureSkipTLSVerify flag.
+The use of SSL (i.e. using a `https://...` cluster URL) requires the Kubernetes API server cert to be in the Java trust store.